Wondering why you should use back button focus?

 If you use a Nikon:

 First check to see if your camera has an AF-On button.
-If you do, then it’s quite easy to set up back-button focus!
+If you do, then it’s quite easy to set the focus to a back-button focus!
 The photos below are from a Nikon D800.

-Step 1: All you’d have to do is select your custom settings menu (pencil icon)
+Step 1: All you’d have to do is choosing your focus selection in the custom settings menu (pencil icon)